 - 2 scoops vanilla ice cream, (I suggest French Vanilla.)

-- 1 large dollop whipped cream, (optional - but is it really!)
+- 1 large dollop whipped cream, homemade preferred

 - Add one full slice of pie to your blender, crust and all.

 - Scoop out 2 scoops of ice cream into your blender.